Kaya-Sem/avmp/README.md

 ### Development

-`avmp` defines everything in code.
-No `.ui` or other design tools are used.
+`avmp` defines everything in C++ code.
+No `.ui` or other design tools are used for Qt.
 I wanted a codebase that was easy to get started with, so there's no need to learn Qt Creator or others.